COVID-19 Response and Relief Efforts

 JASA (Jewish Association Serving the Aging), which provides home care, adult protective services, and community guardianship, will facilitate in-person and remote services that support preventive interventions.

 Settlement houses provide an array of services, including housing, food, mental health, and social supports and programs for older adults.
-University Settlement, Lenox Hill Neighborhood House, Henry Street Settlement, and Syracuse Model Neighborhood Facility (founded in the tradition of settlement houses) are quickly moving to virtual and telephone operations to continue case management, wellness checks, nursing triage, and the remote preparation of medical advance directives, as well as providing necessary in-person deliveries of meals, medications, and other supplies.
+University Settlement, Lenox Hill Neighborhood House, and Henry Street Settlement (founded in the tradition of settlement houses) are quickly moving to virtual and telephone operations to continue case management, wellness checks, nursing triage, and the remote preparation of medical advance directives, as well as providing necessary in-person deliveries of meals, medications, and other supplies.

 The New York Academy of Medicine will convene leaders of “Age-friendly Neighborhoods”—grassroots efforts driven by older people to improve neighborhoods—to provide solutions for communities: food access and distribution; access to information, communication and technology; access to health care and behavioral health services; and the prevention of social isolation during physical distancing.